Loading [MathJax]/jax/output/HTML-CSS/jax.js

 The transformation from the center-of-momentum frame to laboratory frames of reference was introduced.
 Such transformations are used extensively in many fields of physics for theoretical modelling of scattering, and for analysis of experiment data.

-This page titled 11.S: Conservative two-body Central Forces (Summary) is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Douglas Cline via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 11.S: Conservative two-body Central Forces (Summary) is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Douglas Cline via source content that was edited to the style and standards of the LibreTexts platform.